drue/King-James/README.md

 * 2012-01-17 - Basic software is done and ready for some hardware to test on.
 Still needs recipes and scripts for cross-compiling and building disk images.
-Also needs some configuration stuff, file renaming, better error handling, and maybe a Winky-Blinkie inspired stereo phase meter.
+Also needs some configuration, file renaming, better error handling, and maybe a Winky-Blinkie inspired stereo phase meter.